terminusdb/terminusdb/README.md

 ## Future

-We are eagerly awaiting the release of our new highly scalable lock-free storage layer, [terminus-store](https://github.com/terminusdb/terminus-store), which will be integrated into Terminus-server in a future release.
+We are working hard on our collaboration and data-ops features.
+They should be available by the end of February 2020.

 ## TODO

-* Write tests for Document API
+* Improve error handling and logging
-* Add optimisations to document expansion in JSON-LD avoiding duplicate expansions
+* Convert frames into valid JSON-LD

 ## Contact